3 Questions for Better Decisions

 - The speculation could go to zero, and I could lose every dime I committed.

-- I could die and leave my grieving family in a tight pinch with no money.
+- I could die.
+Leaving my grieving family in a tight pinch with no money.

 - I could die unexpectedly, and my family would have to sort out the mess and pay lots of money to attorneys and taxes.

-- I pull it out at what ends up being the bottom, and I am left out of the market missing out on gains and wondering when to get back in.
+- I pull it out at what turns out to be the bottom, and as a result, I leave myself out of the market.
+Consequently, I miss out on gains and am left wondering when to get back in.

 Question 3.
 Have I ever been wrong before?